MuhammadSalmanAziz/Python-For-AI/README.md

 ## Instructor

 Learn directly from **Andrew Ng**, a globally recognized AI leader known for his engaging teaching style.
 With over 8 million students worldwide, Andrew has helped countless individuals build foundational skills in AI and machine learning.

+## Accelerated Learning with AI

+Experience a new kind of learning with AI chatbot integration.
+This intelligent assistant helps you write, test, and debug code, providing instant feedback and personalized guidance.
+The rise of AI tools has made learning coding skills more accessible and beneficial for everyone.